k2view-academy/K2View-Academy/community/spotlight/Spotlight_Summary.md

 ### Develop on Fabric with IntelliJ

-Fabric Studio has been fully integrated with IntelliJ .
+Fabric Studio has been fully integrated with IntelliJ.

-It is mostly recommended if you frequently develop Java functions; you will then benefit from the most advanced code-writing and debugging capabilities available in the market.
+It is mostly recommended if you develop Java functions often.
+This will allow you to benefit from the most advanced code-writing and debugging capabilities available on the market.

 [Read more >](20210822_fabric_intelliJ.md)